TurboNodes/client-node/README.md

 ### Reward

-Base reward is `$0.10` per GB shared but bonuses may apply such as if:
+Base reward is `$0.10` per GB shared but bonuses apply such as if:
 * Your node has reached a daily connections streak over several days.
 * Your node has a stable _long-term_ connection.

 `$0.10` may seem low but the network is small, therefore the handled bandwidth per node is high.

-For example, a node shares 0.2 GB/hour of bandwidth.
+For example, a low-end node shares 0.05 GB/hour of bandwidth.
-At the current price rate we get at least $14.64/month per device if running 24/7.
+At the current price rate we get $3.72/month + bonuses **per node** if running 24/7, user can run multiple nodes.

-The reward is paid every day at 00:00 UTC (only if reward > $2).

 ### Score calculation

-The score (up to 100) is based on two factors:
+The score is based on two factors:
 - $L$: Latency, capped on a range from 10ms to 500ms
 - $R$: Reliability